 What is SSL?
 SSL means ‘Secure Sockets Layer’.
 While browsing a website if you see a padlock icon (it would be green or black) before the left side of the https or www sign that is SSL.

 SSL creates an encrypted connection between your web server and your visitors’ web browser.

-Hot to Fix: So you can use a good SSL for your WordPress site.
-Secure Sockets Layer completely establish a secure connection with your server and web visitor’s browser that helps to prevent sites from hacking.
+Hot to Fix: You can use a good SSL for your WordPress site.
+Secure Sockets Layer completely establishes a secure connection with your server and web visitor’s browser that helps to prevent sites from hacking.